defold/doc/docs/en/manuals/modules.md

 First, the table created in "module.lua" is created in local scope and a _reference_ to that table is returned to the user.
 Reloading "module.lua" evaluates the module code again but that creates a new table in the local scope instead of updating the table `m` refers to.

 Secondly, Lua caches required files.
-The first time a file is required, it is put in the table [`package.loaded`](/ref/package/#package.loaded) so it can be read faster on subrequent requires.
+The first time a file is required, it is put in the table [`package.loaded`](/ref/package/#package.loaded) so it can be read faster on subsequent requires.
 You can force a file to be re-read from disk by setting the file's entry to nil: `package.loaded["my_module"] = nil`.

 To properly hot reload a module, you need to reload the module, reset the cache and then reload all files that uses the module.
 This is far from optimal.